SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSSentryAgent/CanCreateAppointmentInAllDiaries.md

 so.topic: reference
 ---

+# Bool CanCreateAppointmentInAllDiaries()

 CanCreateAppointmentInAllDiaries will check if the current associate can create appointments in diaries belonging all other associates.
 CanCreateAppointmentInAssociateDiaries will only check against associates that are diary owners.

 **Returns:** Bool